Marketing

 The CS major who's bartending, the MBA processing returns at Costco, the poli sci grad who watched her AmeriCorps position get defunded on Zoom.
 The messy, honest, non-LinkedIn version of what's really happening.

 Which jobs are the most exposed to AI?
 Which sectors are hiring more entry-level workers?
-What skills are needed to get hired?
+Learn about the 6M+ job openings in the U.S. so you can position yourself to get hired.